lit/lit.dev/packages/lit-dev-content/site/guide/components/styles.md

 2. Use `classMap` and/or `styleMap` in your element template:

-{% playground-ide "docs/components/style/maps" %}
+{% playground-example "docs/components/style/maps" "my-element.js" %}

 ### classMap syntax {#classmap}

 `classMap` applies a set of classes to an HTML element:

-{% playground-ide "docs/components/style/classmap" %}
+{% playground-example "docs/components/style/classmap" "my-element.js" %}

 ### styleMap syntax {#stylemap}

 `styleMap` applies a set of CSS rules to an HTML element:

-{% playground-ide "docs/components/style/stylemap" %}
+{% playground-example "docs/components/style/stylemap" "my-button.js" %}

 To refer to hyphenated properties such as `font-family`, use the camelCase equivalent (`fontFamily`) or place the hyphenated property name in quotes (`'font-family'`).